-This degree program provides a strong foundation for careers in the rapidly-developing high-technology industries.
+This degree program provides a strong foundation for careers in the rapidly developing hightechnology industries.
 It is highly recommended as preparation for graduate work in physics.
 It also prepares students for graduate study in most engineering fields without requiring the early specialization, typical of undergraduate engineering programs, that can greatly reduce career options.

-Concentration Major: Thirty-four semester hours of upper-division courses consisting of the following: Physics 301-302, 331-332, 471, 481, 491, 497, 521, 531, 541, 561-562, and 571-572.
+Concentration Major: Forty-two semester hours of courses consisting of the Physics Core (PHY 211, 212, 301, 302, 331, 332, 471, 481) plus Physics 491, 497, 521, 531, 541, 561, 562, 571, and 572.
 Physics 551 is highly recommended.

-Supporting courses: Mathematics 245, 246, 347, and either Chemistry 107 or 207 and 208 or six semester hours selected from Mathematics 523 or 529, 543, 545, and 561.
-Additional course work in mathematics, computer science, chemistry, or other science is recommended.
+Supporting Courses: Mathematics 245, 246, 347, and either Chemistry 207 and 208 or six semester hours selected from Mathematics 529, 543, 545, and 561.
+Additional course work in mathematics, computer science, chemistry, or other sciences is recommended.
 Courses selected will depend on specific career goals.